Kuinoso/superhero-api/README.md

 ## Key Features

 * Developed 100% on front-end.
-* It uses an online api that includes characters from Marvel, DC Dark Horse and more comic book publishers.
+* It uses an online api that includes characters from Marvel, DC, Dark Horse and more comic book publishers.

 ## Installation